If you struggle with that dreadful foot pain known as plantar fasciitis to the point that it’s effecting your day to day walking life, I hear ya!

 These physio’s in the video below, Bob and Brad, have a couple of million followers on Youtube and show us exactly how to do the stretches and where to massage to alleviate that plantar fasciitis heel to toe pain.

-*Note: this is my affiliate link, if you make a purchase I will get a commission – at no extra cost to you.
+*Note: if you make a purchase using the Amazon links below I will get a commission – at no extra cost to you.

 I hope this helps and your feet get better soon!